 Empowering Employees for Safety

-Creating a culture where employees are empowered to act on safety concerns is one of the best ways to reduce injury rates and limit exposures to hazards.
+Creating a culture where employees are empowered to act on safety concerns is one of the best ways to reduce injury rates and limit exposure to hazards.